-Funchal Royal Savoy’s pool area is the biggest and best of all hotel pools in Madeira.
-There are many different pools some of which are heated, and there also is an indoor pool.
+The say that Royal Savoy Hotel’s pool area is the biggest and best of all hotel pools in Madeira which I can believe.
+There are many different pools, some of which are heated, and there also is an indoor pool.

 Royal Savoy Funchal pool and gardens

-The pool area was beautifully landscaped which we liked a lot and there were private corners between rocks giving shelter from the wind.
+The pool area is beautifully landscaped which we liked a lot and there were private corners between rocks giving shelter from the wind.

 Taking it easy in the garden

-So we used this beautiful hotel as our base for exploring Funchal sights and we also went to see the surroundings of Funchal which you can read about in my other Madeira posts.
+So we used this hotel as our base for exploring Funchal sights and we also went to see the surroundings of Funchal, which you can read about in my other Madeira posts.
 One more photo of our Funchal hotel pool:

 Royal Savoy Funchal pool area